entigolabs/entigo-infralib-agent/README.md

 * sources - list of source repositories for Entigo Infralib modules
   * url - url of the source repository
   * version - highest version of Entigo Infralib modules to use
-  * include - list of module sources to include from the source repository
+  * include - list of module sources to exclusively include from the source repository
   * exclude - list of module sources to exclude from the source repository
 * agent_version - image version of Entigo Infralib Agent to use
 * base_image_source - source of Entigo Infralib Base Image to use